 It may be easy to throw a load of mixed laundry in the machine, but if you don’t want everything to turn an odd shade of pink or grey, follow our simple tips.

-- Sorting laundry by colour: Sort your laundry into three different groups: whites, light colours, and colours.
+Sort your laundry into three different groups: Whites, light colours, and colours.
 If you only have a small amount of one group don’t be tempted to put it in with another – save it up for a full load.
 It’s very important to wash your lights and darks separately, as darker dyes can ruin lighter fabrics.
 Sort your greys, blacks, navies, reds, dark purples and similar colours into one load, and your pinks, lavenders, light blues, lights greens and yellows into another laundry.
 For dazzling whites, use a detergent containing bleach, such as Ariel Matic Front Load for front load washing machines and Ariel Matic Top Load for top load fully automatic washing machines.
 For colours, use a detergent without bleach, such as Ariel Colour or the Ariel Matic Liquid.
 Ariel Colour was designed for semi-automatic washing machines, while Ariel Matic Liquid is recommended for fully automatic washing machines.

 If you want to make sure that your laundry comes out of the washing machine in absolute top shape, follow these simple but useful guidelines!